Audition

 Location: Sonora, CA

-For 30 years, Duende Drama and Literature has been bringing plays about our rich California history to schools and communities across the Sierra Nevada Foothills.
-We are currently casting good storytellers for staged performances in the fall of 2024 and possible touring performances in schools and public venues during the 2024-2025 school year.
+For 30 years, Duende Drama and Literature has been bringing plays about our rich California and American history to schools and communities across the Sierra Nevada Foothills.
+We are currently casting good storytellers for staged performances in 2026 and possible touring performances in schools and public venues during the 2026-2027 school year.
 Each show runs approximately 45 minutes and is performed by only one actor.

 Self Tape Instructions